LEADING OFF: Baseball gets 1st 9-inning twinbills since 2019

 In 10 games this season, New York has scored 6, 4, 3, 0, 4, 4, 3, 1, 5 and 0 runs.

-That adds up to 30, the Yankees' second-fewest run total through 10 games since the American League adopted the designated hitter in 1973.
+That adds up to 30, the Yankees' second-lowest run total through 10 games since the American League adopted the designated hitter in 1973.
 New York has managed a 5-5 record.

 The Yankees totaled 26 runs through 10 games in 1977, but that season worked out OK for them: The team went on to win the World Series.